These palsies can occur when pressure is put on the nerve or the nerve does not get enough blood.

 Sometimes other tests

-The diagnosis of 3rd cranial nerve palsy is based on results of a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more .
+The diagnosis of 3rd cranial nerve palsy is based on results of a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more .

 Magnetic resonance imaging (MRI) or computed tomography (CT) of the brain is done to identify the cause.